KG416/mern-cash/README.md

 Running the these commands in a terminal does the following

 - `npm start` starts development server & connects to database
-- # `npm run server` starts develpment server WITH NODEMON & connects to database
+- `npm run server` starts develpment server WITH NODEMON & connects to database

-  Running the these commands in a terminal does the following:

-- `npm start` (starts development server & connects to database)
-- `npm run server` (starts develpment server WITH NODEMON & connects to database)

 ## Tools